NautilusTrader

 Account typeTypical use caseWhat the engine locks

-CashSpot trading (e.g., BTC/USDT, stocks)Notional value for every position a pending order would open.
+CashSpot trading (e.g., BTC/USDT, stocks)Notional for pending buy orders; quantity for pending sell orders.

 MarginDerivatives or any product that allows leverageInitial margin for each order plus maintenance margin for open positions.